-This post was written in collaboration with Goldfish Swim School Winter Park.
+This post sharing my go-to swim lesson tips was written in collaboration with Goldfish Swim School Winter Park.
 All thoughts and opinions are my own.

 We’ve been a part of the Goldfish Swim School family for 6 months now.
 I honestly can’t tell you how much we love it there.
 Our first few lessons were rough.
 Tatiana was afraid to get her face wet and hd a hard time grasping the concept of holding her breath.
 Her instructors were amazing at helping her progress at her pace during every single lesson.
 One of the best decisions that we’ve made is enrolling Tatiana into swim lessons these past few months.
 She’s learned so many skills.
 In the last 6 months, she’s come so far.
 So far, in fact, that she was Star Student for the month of January.

 Learning how to swim and becoming a star student isn’t easy though.
 It takes time and patience, but it also takes discipline and a good support system.
 If you’re thinking of joining the Goldfish Swim School family, here’s a few successful swim lesson tips.